Problem · US site architecture

 The US buyer runs a five-second sort.
 The translated home site fails the sort.

-The US procurement officer reading a vendor site runs a fast structural sort.
+The US procurement officer judging a vendor site runs a fast structural sort.
 Five seconds, four questions.
 Do I know this category.
 Do I know any of the peers named.
 Is there a quantified outcome on the page.
 Is there at least one US locator point in the proof.
 A site that answers all four lands the visitor on a second page.
 A site that answers one or two does not.

 US SITE CONVERSION: TRANSLATED VS ARCHITECTED 0.4% TRANSLATED 1.1% PARTIAL REBUILD 2.4% FULL REBUILD